menu

 Illinois Beach State Park Shoreline Stabilization

-Illinois Beach State Park (IBSP) is the last natural, contiguous six miles of Lake Michigan shoreline remaining in the state of Illinois and is the state’s first dedicated Nature Preserve.
+Illinois Beach State Park (IBSP) is the last contiguous six miles of natural shoreline along Lake Michigan remaining in the state of Illinois.
 It includes a unique combination of climate, topography, and soil conditions that have resulted in a diversity of natural habitats recognized as globally important.
-In recent years, dramatic fluctuations in the lake level have impacted the preserve with severe shoreline erosion and inland flooding.
-As landowner and operator, the Illinois Department of Natural Resources (IDNR) initiated this shoreline stabilization project that will protect nearly 2.2 miles of the IBSP shoreline and combat the loss of rare habitat.
+In recent years, dramatic fluctuations in the lake level threaten the park with severe shoreline erosion and associated flooding impacts.
+The Illinois Department of Natural Resources (IDNR) initiated a project that will protect nearly 2.2 miles of the IBSP shoreline to combat the significant loss of shoreline and rare habitats.
+The goal is to apply a nature-based stabilization strategy that is compatible with preserving the park’s unique ecological resources and natural character.

-The project’s coastal engineers have applied a nature-based stabilization strategy to offshore breakwater design that is compatible with preserving the park’s unique ecological resources and natural character.
-Rather than stopping erosion by building hardened shorelines, the design seeks to guide and direct the movement of sand, complimenting the historic littoral process.
-The approach uses breakwaters positioned out in the lake rather than built directly along the shore.
-Given the sensitivity and ecological value of the park, in addition to shoreline stabilization details, a thoughtful analysis of construction methods aimed at a reduction in potential impacts to the delicate ecosystems both onshore and offshore has been part of the planning from the onset.
+Rather than stopping erosion by building hard barriers along the shoreline, the design for IBSP seeks to guide and direct the movement of sand in ways that conform with the natural littoral processes of historic beach sand migration and replenishment.
+The approach uses creatively shaped and formulated habitat islands in the form of breakwaters and submerged reef structures, positioned out in the lake rather than built directly along the shore.
+Given the sensitivity and ecological value of this location, a thoughtful analysis of construction methods aimed at a reduction in potential impacts to the delicate ecosystems both onshore and offshore has been part of the planning from the onset.

-Living Habitats was part of the design-build team tasked with the final design, permitting and execution of the shoreline stabilization structures.
-The project goals included addressing specific avian and aquatic habitat creation and enhancement through targeted amendments.
-The park attracts three coastal bird species of special importance to the IDNR that have potential to be supported as part of this project: the Piping Plover, the Common Tern, and the Caspian Tern.
+Living Habitats is part of the design-build team tasked with the final design, permitting and execution of the shoreline stabilization structures.
+The project goals also include addressing specific avian and aquatic habitat creation and enhancement through targeted amendments.
+The park attracts three coastal bird species of special importance to the IDNR that have potential to be supported as part of this project: The Piping Plover, the Common Tern, and the Caspian Tern.
 The project’s beach nourishment activities will restore valuable habitat for the Piping Plover.
-Additionally, the breakwater structures hold the right lake position for Tern habitat.
-To address the crucial habitat needs, a colony of custom nest structures were added to one of the breakwaters as new breeding locations for the Terns.
+Additionally, the breakwater structures hold the right lake position for Tern habitat and when amended with nest structures, the breakwaters have the potential to provide important new breeding locations for the Terns.

 Location: